 HGX-2 comes a year after the launch of the original NVIDIA HGX-1, at Computex 2017.

-The HGX-1 reference architecture won broad adoption among the world’s leading server makers and companies operating massive data centres, including Amazon Web Services, Facebook and Microsoft.
+The HGX-1 reference architecture won broad adoption among the world's leading server makers and companies operating massive data centers, including Amazon Web Services, Facebook and Microsoft.

 OEM, ODM Systems Expected Later This Year Four leading server makers, Lenovo, QCT, Supermicro and Wiwynn announced plans to bring their own HGX-2-based systems to market later this year.